Divya090597/Single-Cell-Wildtype-vs-Knockout/README.md

 **Step 3: Quality Control**
 Calculate quality control metrics, visualize them using violin plots, and filter out low-quality cells.
+# Filter out low quality cells and genes and normalize the data
+# Calculate mitochondrial QC metrics

+#### QC metrics: "nfeature_RNA", "nCount_RNA", "percent.mt"

+# Low quality cells or empty droplets often have very few genes
+# Cell doublets or multiplets have high values of nfeature_RNA & nCount_RNA
+# Low quality cells often have high percentage of mitochondrial genes

+# The [[ operator can add columns to object metadata.
+This is a great place to stash QC stats
 PercentageFeatureSet: Computes the percentage of mitochondrial gene expression, which is a common QC metric.
 VlnPlot: Creates violin plots to visualize the distribution of QC metrics.
 FeatureScatter: Creates scatter plots to visualize relationships between QC metrics.